Gordonby/ACS-K8S-Lab-L200/README.md

 ### Hints

-See https://hub.docker.com/r/shanepeckham/captureordertd/ for information on the container and what the environment variables look like.
+See https://hub.docker.com/r/shanepeckham/captureordertd/ for information on the container and what the environment variables look like for the v2 tag.
 You need to map this container over port 8080 as this is where it is listening.

 To install MongoDB via Helm use